-- 1) During the first two weeks of school visitors are not permitted in the school. - 2) Anyone who is not a regular staff member or student of the school will be considered a "visitor". - 3) All visitors to the school must sign in and report to the main office. - 4) Teachers are expected not to take class time to discuss individual matters with visitors. - 5) Any unauthorized person on school property will be reported to the Principal and Director of Operations.
+- 1) Anyone who is not a regular staff member or student of the school will be considered a "visitor". - 2) All visitors to the school must sign in and report to the main office. - 3) Teachers are expected not to take class time to discuss individual matters with visitors. - 4) Any unauthorized person on school property will be reported to the Principal and Director of Operations.
 Unauthorized persons will be asked to leave.
-The police may be called if the situation warrants. - 6) All visitors are required to abide by the rules for public conduct on school property contained in this Code of Conduct, and the visitor policies and procedures at each campus.
+The police may be called if the situation warrants. - 5) All visitors are required to abide by the rules for public conduct on school property contained in this Code of Conduct, and the visitor policies and procedures at each campus.
 By entering school property, visitors accept these rules.